 The next step to open a restaurant in Singapore is planning where you will get the money from.
 Until and unless you have deep pockets, entering the Singapore restaurant industry can be a little taxing.
-Food costs, rent and labour costs are typically high and due to the high cost of living, depending on the size and format of your restaurant, these things can cost you anything between 50,000 to 600,000 Singapore dollars.
+Food costs, rent, and labor costs are typically high and due to the high cost of living, depending on the size and format of your restaurant, these things can cost you anything between 50,000 to 600,000 Singapore dollars.
 In this scenario, the most common rookie mistake is compromising on the location thinking that the level of food can make up for it.
 This is a fatal mistake and we do not suggest compromising on the location to save cash.

-Instead, what you must do is look for alternate methods of investment.
+Instead, what you must do is look for alternative methods of investment.
 You can go for angel donors, look for investors for your business, enter a partnership where your partner can bring the money or raise capital from the bank.
 Apart from that, there are a number of incentive-based schemes that the government is running to promote entrepreneurs in the F&B Industry.
 You can go through them and check if you qualify to avail the benefits of one.
-Click here to know more about the incentives being offered by Singapore Government to the F&B Industry
+Click here to know more about the incentives being offered by the Singapore Government to the F&B Industry

 3. Incorporating The Restaurant As A Company

 Now coming to the third step, you need to incorporate a company that will further own the restaurant.
-This may seem unnecessary but truth be told, it is one of the most important steps in the longer run.
+This may seem unnecessary but truth to be told, it is one of the most important steps in the longer run.
 From an accounting point of view, the owner and the company are seen as two separate entities.
 Thus setting up a company will limit your own liability in case the restaurant turns out to be an unsuccessful venture.

-- You can apply to incorporate your company by simply visiting Accounting And Corporate Regulatory Authority’s Bizfile Portal.
+- You can apply to incorporate your company by simply visiting the Accounting And Corporate Regulatory Authority’s Bizfile Portal.
 If you are a local Singaporean with a Singpass, this is all you need to do.
 This will cost you about $300.

 - If you are a local Singaporean without a Singpass, you must first apply for a Singpass and then incorporate your company.
 You can apply for your Singpass here.